 These types of behaviors are an obvious violation against the child’s best interests, which is generally viewed by the courts and professionals as a continuing and meaningful relationship with both parents for optimum child development.
 Damaging a child’s relationship with a parent can cause obvious psychological harm to a child that can have long-lasting effects, even into adulthood.

-If you believe you have been victimized by a malicious spouse or ex-spouse whether during a divorce or in a post-divorce situation, you should seek legal help from an experienced family law attorney.
+If you believe you have been victimized by a malicious spouse or ex-spouse whether during a divorce or in a post-divorce situation, you should seek legal help from an experienced Chicago-based family law attorney.
 At the Law Offices of Jonathan Merel, P.C. we have a long history of reaching successful results for our clients facing all kinds of family law issues.
 No matter how complex or difficult your case may seem, we have the determination, skills, and resources needed to fight for your best interests and those of your children.
 Our firm has been helping clients throughout the greater Chicago area since 2009.